Pico-Nation/Pico-Testnet/README.md

 The current bins are only for linux computers and servers.

-The cli-wallet has been tested on Ubuntu 18.04 & 16.04.
+The cli-wallet has been tested on Ubuntu 18.04.

+There are more binaries to come in the future.

 # Updates